ahmedsalim3/face-analysis/README.md

-# Face Analysis
+# Face Analysis Kit

-A package for analyzing faces in images to detect eye state, gaze direction, and facial expressions.
+A Python package for analyzing faces in images to detect eye state, gaze direction, and facial expressions.

 |   |   |
 |-------------|--------------|